86 Bulletin of the World Health Organization 215 (2008)

 We hosted a workshop to examine how federal countries could address some of the challenges they may face in implementing the IHR (2005).
 We present here a series of recommendations, synthesized from the workshop proceedings, on strategies that these countries might pursue to improve their ability to comply with the revised IHR.

 Fidler, David P.; Wilson, Kumanan; McDougall, Christopher; and Lazar, Harvey, "Strategies for Implementing the New International Health Regulations in Federal Countries" (2008).
 Articles by Maurer Faculty.
-Paper 448.
+448.